King celebrated for research excellence

 “The DSPR will allow the whole genome to be surveyed for genetic factors that affect the particular trait being studied with very high power because of the large number of lines in the panel,” he said.
 “The development of this valuable community resource took an extensive knowledge of quantitative genetics, genomics, statistics, mathematical modeling and computation, all areas for which Dr. King is highly conversant.”

 King is using the DSPR in her own lab to investigate the genetic mechanisms and evolution of how organisms allocate their limited pool of energy to key traits and, particularly, in how they coordinate their allocation strategy with their nutritional environment.
-With $1.6-million grant from the National Institutes of Health, she is allowing fruit flies to evolve on different diets to uncover what genetic and physiological changes lead them to adapt to their diet. developed one of the first simulation models showing how different diet-dependent allocation patterns could evolve.
+With $1.6-million grant from the National Institutes of Health, she is allowing fruit flies to evolve on different diets to uncover what genetic and physiological changes lead them to adapt to their diet.
 The project has led to new insights about an insulin-signaling pathway, called IIS, that is important in the regulation of metabolism and, hence, obesity.

 “This project speaks to her creativity and courage to take the path-less-traveled,” said Tony Long, a professor in ecology and evolutionary biology at UC-Irvine.
 “Unlike thousands of papers that studied IIS, Dr. King will take a novel tack and treat IIS as the rheostat that an organism uses to allocate resources between reproduction and somatic maintenance.
 I believe looking at the pathway in this light can lead to fundamental new insights.”